 Doctoral studies in Mathematical Sciences are offered by the Department of Mathematics (MAI), and the Department of Science and Technology (ITN).
-Mathematical Sciences comprises the following subject areas:
+Mathematical Sciences comprise the following subject areas:

 - Computational Mathematics is about the development and analysis of numerical methods and algorithms to solve mainly technical and scientific problems, formulated as mathematical models.
 Our research group in this area is successfully examining numerical methods for use on time-independent partial differential equations.